What Can Python Be Used for? Everything You Need to Know

 - Like Spotify, Netflix also is a proponent of Python for its data analysis prowess.
 Since the company allows its developers to choose which language to code in, they have noticed a sudden surge in the number of Python applications.

-This is just a small sample of top tier companies relying on Python to power their services, because in a world where technology is advancing faster than ever, having a simple, sustainable, reliable coding language becomes the clear choice.
+This is just a small sample of top tier companies that use Python to power their services, because in a world where technology is advancing faster than ever, having a simple, sustainable, reliable coding language becomes the clear choice.

 Final Words